ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

 - Monitoring increasing types of communication channels
 - The increasing volume of message data
-- Regulatory enforcement & the risk of fines.
+- Regulatory enforcement & the risk of fines

 In some organizations, there may be a separation of duties between IT support and the compliance management group.
 Office 365 supports the separation between supervision policy feature configuration and the configuration of policies for captured communications.
 For example, the IT group for an organization may be responsible for setting up role permissions and groups to support supervision policies that are configured and managed by the organization's compliance team.